-- Install at least one smoke detector and CO detector on each floor of your home.
-The National Fire Protection Association (NFPA), recommends one Smoke Alarm on every floor, in every sleeping area, and in every bedroom. - Locate smoke detector away from the heating appliance and close to the sleeping areas. - Follow the smoke detector manufacturer's placement and installation instructions and maintain regularly. - Conveniently locate a Class A fire extinguisher to contend with small fires. - In the event of a hopper fire: - · Evacuate the house immediately. - Notify fire department.
+- Install at least one smoke detector and CO detector on each floor of your home. - Locate smoke detector away from the heating appliance and close to the sleeping areas. - Follow the smoke detector manufacturer's placement and installation instructions and maintain regularly. - Conveniently locate a Class A fire extinguisher to contend with small fires. - In the event of a hopper fire: - Evacuate the house immediately. - · Notify fire department.